andresponton21/Dapp2_project/README.md

 ### Off-chain data

 - Email and password is used to authorize user.
-Firebase handle sign in and sign up.
+Cloud database handles sign in and sign up.
-- User information including full name and role is stored in Firebase.
+- User information including full name and role is stored in cloud database to be determined.
+- Brand names, marketplaces are stored in a cloud database

 ## The Flow of Application

-1. A patient sign in or sign up their own account,
+1. A user has to sing up entering name, email and type of user
 2. In the first time, they are asked to choose role and write their name (a specific record is made in couchDB).
 3. The patient allows a doctor to access his/her record.
 4. Doctor selects a patient in his accessList and click button to query records of this patient.